KraoESPfan1n/Loading-Screen-Bloxstrap/README.md

     python installer.py
     ```

-### Using the Graphical Interface

-1. A window titled "Loader Screen Installer" will open.
-2. You will see three main options:
-    1. **Install/Change**
-    2. **Uninstall**
-    3. **Cancel**

 ### Installing or Changing the Loading Screen

 1. Click on **Install/Change**.
 2. Select the video file you want to use as a loading screen.
-3. If VLC is not installed, you will be given the option to install it or manually select its location.
+3. If VLC is not found, you will be given the option to install it or manually select its location.

-### Uninstalling the Loading Screen

-1. If you want to remove the custom loading screen, click on **Uninstall**.

-### Canceling the Operation

-1. If you decide not to perform any action, you can click on **Cancel** or close the window.

 ### Reviewing the Logs

 1. After each operation, a window with the installation logs will be displayed.
 2. Review this information to ensure everything has been done correctly.

-### Finishing

-1. Close the log window to end the process.

 ## Additional Notes

-- The script will automatically detect your system language and display the interface in English or Spanish accordingly.
+- The script currents supports English, Spanish and German.
 - If you encounter any issues, check the logs for more information about what might have gone wrong.
 - Any error that the console presents can be reported in the repository.

 </details>

+---
 <!-- Manual installation guide -->
 <details>
 <summary>Manual installation guide</summary>